thematters/serverless-file-post-processing/README.md

 ### Image Processing

 - Resize & compress images uploaded to AWS S3
-- TODO: Delete (versioned) thumbnails after original image is deleted from AWS S3
+- Delete thumbnails when the original image is deleted

 ## Development